alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### When to switch ?

-A switch from HTTP to HTTPS can have a big impact on the search engines positionning.
+A switch from HTTP to HTTPS can have a big impact on search engine's ranking.
 As we do not use paid marketing, a bad indexing in search engines and especially Google can have really bad consequences on our traffic.
 Thanks to previous experiences, our SEO consultant estimated that SEO traffic returns back to normal around 3 months after switching.
-Because we had several marketing operations during the year (winter and summer sales, private sales, Christmas, etc.) and we didn't want a big impact on our SEO traffic during these operations, we carefully listed the period when the switch could be effective.
+Because we had several marketing operations during the year (winter and summer sales, private sales, Christmas, etc.) and we didn't want a big impact on our SEO traffic during these operations, we carefully determined the periods when the switch could be made.
 We only found two:

 - February/March (traffic should return back to normal around May)
 - July/August (traffic should return back to normal around October)